discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - Please also read through the [Nightmare fractal page](/fractals/nightmare) for general encounter information!

 <Message>
-These guides are only really applicable to an optimized group scenarios.
+These guides are only really applicable to an optimized group scenario.
 </Message>
 <Tabs>
 <Tab title="Mama">